-If you are organizing any type of fundraiser, a fundraising raffle is an excellent way to raise more money for your cause.
+If you are organizing any type of fundraiser, planning a fundraising raffle as part of the event is an excellent way to raise more money for your cause.
 Fundraising raffles are popular with many different groups, but are typically popular for sports teams, church youth groups, and school fundraising initiatives because they are so easy to organize!
 Fundraising raffles also have very minimal costs to produce, and can produce high profit margins.

 - Sports Memorabilia: Autographed items from local sports celebrities and/or tickets to sporting events. (especially good for a sports fundraiser).

 - Travel: Free airline tickets or exciting weekend get-way.